Template documents represent a middle ground between documents that can contain some data in front matter and Origami files that contain templates.

 Accepting an argument

-By default, a template document can be called as a function with one argument referenced with a _
+By default, a template document like this can be called as a function with one argument referenced with a _

 underscore.